southalc/types/README.md

 bolt project init --modules southalc-types
 ```
 Configure the Bolt [project](https://puppet.com/docs/bolt/latest/bolt_project_reference.html), and
-[inventory](https://puppet.com/docs/bolt/latest/bolt_inventory_reference.html) files as needed to manage
+[inventory](https://puppet.com/docs/bolt/latest/bolt_inventory_reference.html) files to manage the
-the target systems using the transport and authentication as needed.
+target systems with the correct transport and authentication.

 Create a hiera configuration in the Bolt project to assign classes and define puppet resources.
 Consider the following `hiera.yaml` structure.
 This design allows granular configuration of